Latin American and Caribbean Group: Timeline of membership

+The Latin American Group has existed since the founding of the United Nations in 1945, before the UN first met in 1946.
+It was initially the largest regional group, containing over 43% (20 out of 46) of the electable members.

+In 1962, the group had its first non-Latin American member (Jamaica).

 Role

 The Group plays a major role in promoting the region's interests.
 It provides a forum for Member States to exchange opinions on international issues, carry out follow-up on the topics that are being discussed in international organisations, build common positions on complex issues and prepare statements reflecting the joint position of the Group.

 However, most importantly, the Group allows for the discussion and coordination of support for candidates for different United nations organisations from the region.

 Regular meetings of the Group take place in Geneva.
 The most common topics discussed at these meetings are human rights, environment, intellectual property, labour rights, trade and development and telecommunications.

 Locations

 The Group maintains various offices across the globe: